rodlie/animsvg/README.md

 cd build
 ```

-Note that if you are not using Ubuntu you will need to set paths for qscintilla:
+Note that if you are not using Ubuntu you will need to set paths for ``qscintilla``:

 ```
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr -DQSCINTILLA_LIBARIES="path/to/libraries" -DQSCINTILLA_INCLUDES="path/to/includes" ..